cosmos/cosmos-sdk/docs/core/upgrade.md

 ## Running Migrations

-Migrations are run inside of an `UpgradeHandler` via `app.RunMigrations(ctx, cfg, vm)`.
+Migrations are run inside of an `UpgradeHandler` via `app.mm.RunMigrations(ctx, cfg, vm)`.
 As described above, `UpgradeHandler`s are functions which describe the functionality to occur during an upgrade.
 The `RunMigration` function will loop through the `VersionMap` argument, and run the migration scripts for any versions that are less than the new binary's app module versions.
 Once the migrations are finished, a new `VersionMap` will be returned to persist the upgraded module versions to state.

 ```golang
 cfg := module.NewConfigurator(...)